jacksenteh/KPMG_Virtual_Internship/docs/index.md

 So if you decide to use a deep neural network to analyze the market, make sure you can explain it to the customer.

 ***Please note that this projects leans toward principle rather than actual developing the models and analyse the result.
-But if you want to practice your machine learning skills you are welcome to do so.
+But if you want to practice your machine learning skills you are welcome to do so.***
-Just bear in mind there is no ground-truth data for you to check if your strategies are correct.***

 # Data Pre-processing and Exploration